How Do I Install an Electrical Outlet in Bowling Green, KY?

 Electrical Code & Safety Compliance in Kentucky

-In Edmonton, KY, all electrical work must follow the Kentucky Residential Code.
+In Bowling Green, KY, all electrical work must follow the Kentucky Residential Code.
 Permits may be required, and improper installations can result in:

 • Fire hazards